-Highlights will include storytelling, a Hoop Dance by a Cherokee tribe member, a Caribou Dance by the Inuit people of Alaska, a Buffalo Dance by the Hopi people, a Grass Dance and Jingle Dress Dance by the Northern Plains people, a Stomp Dance by the Southeastern tribes, and a Shawl Dance by the Oklahoma tribes.
-Featured performers will include the Heyna Second Son Singers (from various tribes).
+Highlights will include Storytelling, a Hoop Dance, a Caribou Dance (from the Inuit people of Alaska), a Buffalo Dance (from the Hopi people), a Grass Dance and Jingle Dress Dance (from the Northern Plains people), a Stomp Dance (from the Southeastern tribes), and a Shawl Dance (from the Oklahoma tribes).
 In the final section of the program, the audience will be invited to join in the Round Dance, a friendship dance.

 A Pow-Wow is more than just a spectator event: it is a joyous reunion for native peoples nationwide and an opportunity for the non-Indian community to voyage into the philosophy and beauty of Native culture.
 Traditionally a gathering and sharing of events, Pow-Wows have come to include spectacular dance competitions, exhibitions, and enjoyment of traditional foods.

 Pageantry is an important component of the event, and all participants are elaborately dressed.
 Most dances are performed in the traditional Circle, which represents a unity of peoples.
 There is a wealth of cultural information encoded in the movements of each dance.
 More than ten distinct tribes will be represented in the performance.

 Throughout the performance, all elements are explained in depth through detailed introductions by the troupe's Director and Emcee Louis Mofsie (Hopi/Winnebago).
 An educator, Mofsie plays an important part in the show by his ability to present a comprehensive view of native culture.
 Native American craft items will be displayed in the TNC lobby.